thomasmueller/bau-lang/doc/performance.md

 For Python, PyPy is used; CPython is around 50 times slower.
 Measured on an Apple MacBook Pro M1.)

+### Disclaimer

+These benchmarks are not designed to show a language is "better" than another language.
+Performance depends on many factors such as the algorithm used, the developer, how much time is spend on optimizations, etc.
+Also, measurements vary with hardware, compiler, or operating system.
+These benchmarks explicitly only try to measure single-threaded behavior.

 Only a small number of benchmarks are implemented so far, most of them are based on the microbenchmarks from <a href="https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html">The Computer Language Benchmarks Game</a>.